Skip to main content

 info

-Static configuration is processed once at startup.
-If you need to change a static parameter (like opening a new entrypoint or altering an ACME email), you must restart Traefik Hub for it to take effect.
-In practice, static settings are infrequently changed after initial deployment, precisely to avoid unnecessary restarts.
+Install Configuration is processed once at startup.
+If you need to change an Install Configuration parameter (like opening a new entrypoint or altering an ACME email), you must restart Traefik Hub for it to take effect.
+In practice, Install Configuration settings are infrequently changed after initial deployment, precisely to avoid unnecessary restarts.

-Dynamic configuration controls everything about how Traefik Hub routes requests to your services.
-Unlike static config, dynamic config can change at runtime, and Traefik Hub will apply those changes without a restart.
+Routing Configuration controls everything about how Traefik Hub routes requests to your services.
+Unlike Install Configuration, Routing Configuration can change at runtime, and Traefik Hub will apply those changes without a restart.
 This is where you define the routes, middleware, services, and TLS certificates that actually handle traffic.
-Key elements managed via dynamic config include:
+Key elements managed via Routing Configuration include:

 • Routers: These define rules for matching incoming requests (e.g., hostnames, paths) and tie the request to a service.